-Until further notice, our office will be operating virtually Monday through Friday, during regular hours from 9 am to 5 pm.
-Please DO NOT come to the office but rather email us at email@example.com or Nadine.Abram@csi.cuny.edu or leave a message at 718.982.2638/2571.
-We will get back to you as soon as possible.
+Our office is now open, Monday through Friday, during regular hours 9 am to 5 pm.
+Please feel free to come to the office for any questions you may have, or you may email Leonilde.Colon@csi.cuny.edu or leave a message at 718.982.2571.

-CSTEP workshops are going online.
-Please check your emails frequently for updates or email firstname.lastname@example.org to update your contact details.
+CSTEP workshops are online and in-person to accommodate various schedules.
+Please check your emails frequently for updates or email Leonilde.Colon@csi.cuny.edu for further information.